![]() |

 | Hexagonal panes running horizontally (right, above) at dusk in early spring |

-below, or the diamond-shaped panes on the north wall) so this may in fact be a Savage-original.
+below, or the diamond-shaped panes on the north wall) so this use may in fact be a Savage-original.
 In Tudor-era buildings, the

-leaded-glass panes tended to run vertically (as for example the casements shown below, second and third photos) whereas in Savage's use the
+leaded-glass panes tended to run vertically (as for example the casements shown below, second and third photos) whereas in Savage's use the hexagonal panes run horizontally, thus occupying greater width than depth, in a pattern that reflects and reinforces bungalow lines.

 ![]() |